OWASP/www-project-java-encoder/index.md

 The OWASP Java Encoder is a Java 1.5+ simple-to-use drop-in high-performance encoder class with no dependencies and little baggage.
 This project will help Java web developers defend against Cross Site Scripting!

 Cross-Site Scripting (XSS) attacks are a type of injection, in which malicious scripts (primarily JavaScript) are injected into otherwise trusted web sites.
 One of the primary defenses to stop Cross Site Scripting is a technique called Contextual Output Encoding.
 WARNING: Please note that XSS prevention requires other defensive strategies besides encoding!
-For more information, please read the (Cross Site Scripting prevention cheatsheet)[https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html].
+For more information, please read the [Cross Site Scripting prevention cheatsheet](https://cheatsheetseries.owasp.org/cheatsheets/Cross_Site_Scripting_Prevention_Cheat_Sheet.html).

 We actively track project issues and seek to remediate any issues that arise.
 The project owners feel this project is stable and ready for production use and are seeking project status promotion.